Heimlich maneuver in the Early Intervention Population

 Provider will be able to: Identify time-bound window of opportunity to perform Heimlich on an infant or toddler so that the early intervention provider can ‘buy-time’ until the arrival of professional emergency personnel

-Provider will be able to: identify the signs and symptoms of choking, and how best to prevent choking via parental education
+Provider will be able to: recognize the signs and symptoms of choking, and how best to prevent choking via parental education

-Provider will be able to: Identify comprehensive application of the technique gained via video, reading, and examination materiel so as to competently perform Heimlich maneuver for a needy infant or toddler.
+Provider will be familiar with comprehensive application of the technique gained via video, reading, and examination materiel so as to competently perform Heimlich maneuver for a needy infant or toddler.

 Provider will be able to: initiate and perform the Heimlich maneuver life-saving action on babies and toddlers as well as newborns upon successful completion of this course.

 Provider will be able to: Identify the legal obligation – based upon the State practice acts of each State defining a professional obligation to be educated with respect to performing the Heimlich maneuver - by early intervention speech therapy providers for children entrusted to their professional care

 AOTA Classification Codes: Category 3: Professional Issues; Legal, Legislative, Regulatory & Reimbursement Issues; Federal & State regulatory Statutes [as related to legal obligation & Good Samaritan laws]; Licensure & Practice Issues [as related to legal obligation & Good Samaritan Laws]; Contemporary Issues and Trends; Ethics; Professional Development and Continuing Competence

 Prerequisites: None; beginner